rehmpke/rehmpke/README.md

 ### Hi there, I'm Roger 👋
-<p>Senior Coordinator of Web Design and Development | Web enthusiast passionate about Web Development, you can reach me at my <a href="https://www.rogerehmpke.com">rogerehmpke.com</a> or my <a href="https://twitter.com/rehmpke">Twitter</a>.
+<p>🚀 Senior Coordinator of Web Design and Development | Web enthusiast | passionate about Web Development, you can reach me at my <a href="https://www.rogerehmpke.com">rogerehmpke.com</a> or my <a href="https://twitter.com/rehmpke">Twitter</a>.
 </p>
 <p>
     <a href="http://twitter.com/rehmpke">